A High-Performance Training-Free Pipeline for Robust Random Telegraph Signal Characterization via Adaptive Wavelet-Based

 \section{Results}

 To benchmark the pipeline, we synthesize a dataset consisting of 1,800 RTS samples, each with length $L = 100{,}000$ time steps.
-These samples span evenly distributed across ground truth trap counts $N_{\text{trap}} = \{1, 2, 3\}$, two background noise types (white noise (wn) and pink noise (pn)) and noise levels, $\eta_{\text{wn}}, \eta_{\text{pn}} \in [1\%, 30\%]$. \autoref{fig:fig1_rts_examples}c–e illustrate 1-trap, 2-trap, and 3-trap RTSs ($a(t)$) injected with three levels of white noise $\eta_{\text{wn}} = 10\%, 20\%, 30\%$ respectively.
-As both the number of traps and noise level increase, KDE peaksin the left sub panel become less distinguishable, and the time-lag plots increasingly overlap colonies of points.
+These samples span evenly distributed across ground truth trap counts $N_{\text{trap}} = \{1, 2, 3\}$, two background noise types (white noise (wn) and pink noise (pn)) and noise levels, $\eta_{\text{wn}}, \eta_{\text{pn}} \in [1\%, 30\%]$.
+Quantitative benchmarking is performed on synthetic RTS signals, as real experimental RTS data generally lack ground-truth annotations for trap number, transition amplitudes, and dwell times, making objective quantitative evaluation infeasible without extensive device-specific physical modeling. \autoref{fig:fig1_rts_examples}c–e illustrate 1-trap, 2-trap, and 3-trap RTSs ($a(t)$) injected with three levels of white noise $\eta_{\text{wn}} = 10\%, 20\%, 30\%$ respectively.
+As both the number of traps and noise level increase, KDE peaks in the left sub panel become less distinguishable, and the time-lag plots increasingly overlap colonies of points.
 For a 3-trap RTS in \autoref{fig:fig1_rts_examples}e, only 6 KDE peaks are identified, out of the 8 expected levels if three traps are independent and mutually exclusive. \autoref{fig:fig1_rts_examples}f–h correspond to 1-trap, 2-trap, and 3-trap RTSs masked by the same pink noise level, $\eta_{\text{wn}}=10\%$ in all three cases.
 Higher trap counts under pink noise present greater denoising challenges: residual low-frequency components can create spurious levels in the KDE.
 In \autoref{fig:fig1_rts_examples}g, for instance, a true 2-trap RTS may be misclassified as a 3-trap RTS due to multiple sub-peaks.
-Beyond the difficulty of colored-noise masking, a further major difficulty lies in efficient processing of very long RTS signals.
+Synthetic RTS signals therefore play a critical role in enabling controlled and reproducible evaluation across noise types, trap counts, and signal complexities, allowing systematic stress testing of denoising and digitization performance that is not possible with real experimental data alone.
+Beyond the difficulty of colored-noise masking, a further major difficulty lies in the efficient processing of very long RTS signals.
 In high-resolution experimental measurements, nanoscale devices can generate datasets containing millions or even billions of time steps.
 This scale places heavy demands on both memory and computation, making it essential to design denoising and digitization algorithms that are not only accurate but also adaptable and computationally efficient.